hari6/AngularAppProj/README.md

 # Myangularapp

-This is a sample project Angular App created to understand creation of components, ui elements, css, html and ts for pp components as well as other additional components as required.
+This is a sample project Angular App created to understand creation of components, ui elements, css, html and ts for App components as well as other additional components as required.

 ## Development server